tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

 > **Open question:** For the initial implementation, the server will not cache
 > filter queries for the client.
 If this turns out to be a problem, we can add
-> methods to and and remove stored queries.
+> methods to save and remove stored queries.
 If necessary, the Query type can be
 > extended to include a query ID option.

 > **Open question:** For the initial implementation, I am planning to keep the